 Where damage has been caused with intent e.g. vandalism, burglary you must first obtain a Police Incident Number before reporting the damage to Housing Services.
 This number is required at the time of reporting the repair.

-In instances of accidental damage e.g. a cracked wash hand basin, broken WC pan, this will be the tenants responsibility to repair or renew these items.
+In instances of accidental damage e.g. a cracked wash hand basin, broken toilet pan, this will be the tenants responsibility to repair or renew these items.

 Repair response times

 |Category of repair||Response time|

 |Emergency*||Complete within 24 hours|

 *An emergency is one or more of the following;